GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step10/Tutorial.rst

 #######################################################
-Tutorial X: Pressurized fracture in an infinite medium
+Tutorial 10: Pressurized fracture in an infinite medium
 #######################################################

 **Objectives**